 Proper arm swing creates the impulse for the legs to move forward more effortlessly and rhythmically.

-Often you will see runners with their arms hanging by their sides, especially when they get tired:
+Some people run with their arms hanging by their sides, especially when they get tired:

-Here’s what you can work on to improve your arm swing:
+Here’s how to improve arm swing:

 - Bend elbows: Keep them at about 90 degrees.